katnegermis/cmdpool/README.md

-Run commands in your shell using a pool of workers.
+Run commands in your shell over a directory of files, using a pool of workers.

 Usage
 =====